isomerpages/moe-kentridgesec/pages/Registration for 2026 Sec 1.md

 <p>Dear Parent(s)/Guardian(s),</p>
 <p>A warm welcome on your child’s/ward’s posting to Kent Ridge Secondary
 School!</p>
+<p>As part of the e-Registration process, we kindly request that you complete
+and submit the KRSS Secondary 1 (2026) <a href="https://go.gov.sg/sec1e-registration" rel="noopener nofollow" target="_blank">e-Registration Form</a> by 29
+December 2025 (Monday).
+This will help the school to gather essential information to support your child’s/ward’s smooth transition into secondary school life. &nbsp; &nbsp;</p>
 <p>Please note that students do not need to report to their posted secondary
 schools upon receiving their&nbsp;<a href="https://www.moe.gov.sg/news/press-releases/20251212-2025-secondary-1-posting-results" rel="noopener nofollow" target="_blank">S1 posting results</a>.</p>
 <p>The school will be using Parents Gateway (PG) to communicate with you